openmrs/openmrs-esm-patient-chart/README.md

 Alternatively, you could run `yarn serve` from within the individual packages and then use [import map overrides](https://openmrs.atlassian.net/wiki/spaces/docs/pages/150962685/Develop+Frontend+Modules#Using-import-map-overrides).

-## Running tests
+## Running unit and integration tests

-To run tests for all packages, run:
+To run unit and integration tests for all packages, run:

 ```bash
 yarn turbo run test